kaustavha/luvit-docs/doc/api/process.markdown

 A writable stream to stderr (on fd `2`).

-`process.stderr` and `process.stdout` are unlike other streams in Node.js in that they cannot be closed (`end()` will throw), they never emit the `finish` event and that writes are usually blocking.
+`process.stderr` and `process.stdout` are unlike other streams in luvit in that they cannot be closed (`end()` will throw), they never emit the `finish` event and that writes are usually blocking.